Skip to content

 • The front edge of the seat should be rounded or downward-curving to reduce the pressure on the underside of your thighs.

-• The chair should be made out of breathable materials that can dissipate moisture and heat.
+• Consider chairs with breathable materials that can dissipate moisture and heat.

 Armrests

-• The chair’s armrests should not impede natural arm movements while typing or using the mouse and should not interfere with positioning the chair close in to the workstation.
+• The chair’s armrests should not impede natural arm movements while keying or using the mouse and should not interfere with positioning the chair close to the workstation.

-• Position the height of the armrests to just below elbow level so you do not have to raise your shoulders while resting.
+• Position the height of the armrests to just below elbow height so your shoulders are not raised/elevated while resting.

-• While resting, avoid leaning your body to one side and supporting your upper body weight on one armrest only.
+• When resting, avoid leaning your body to one side and supporting your upper body weight on one armrest only.

 Stability

-• For proper stability and mobility, the chair should have a five-prong base with appropriate casters.
+• For proper stability and mobility, the chair should have a five-legged base with appropriate casters for the flooring.

 Monitor Position

-• The viewing distance between your eyes and the computer monitor should be in the range of 40 cm to 74 cm, or approximately one arm’s length away.
+• The viewing distance between your eyes and the computer monitor should be approximately one arm’s length.

-• Center the computer monitor directly in front of you so you do not have to turn your head to one side or the other to view the screen.
+• If using one monitor, centre the computer monitor directly in front of you so you do not have to turn your head to one side or the other to view the monitor.

-• If working with two monitors, it is usually recommended that the monitors be equally centered in front of you.
-If one of the two monitors is used only occasionally, it may be more comfortable to place the frequently used monitor directly in front of you, with the other monitor immediately to the side of the first.
+• If working with two monitors, their placement is dependent on the frequency of use.
+If you use both monitors equally, position yourself equally between both monitors.
+If one of the two monitors is used only occasionally, it is recommended to place the frequently used monitor directly in front of you, with the other monitor immediately adjacent to the first.
 Both monitors should be placed at the same viewing distance.

 Monitor Height

-• If you wear bifocals/trifocals and are viewing the monitor through the bottom half of your glasses, you will need to position the monitor at a lower height than you otherwise would; avoid tilting your neck upwards to view through the bottom section of your glasses.
+• If you wear bifocals/trifocals and are viewing the monitor through the bottom half of your glasses, you will need to position the monitor at a lower height than you would otherwise; avoid tilting your neck upwards to look through the bottom section of your glasses.

-• If your monitor is not height adjustable, an adjustable monitor stand can be used to support the monitor at the desired height.
+• If your monitor is not height adjustable, an adjustable monitor stand can be used to support the monitor at the appropriate height.

-• In addition to proper monitor position and height, the monitor should also be adjusted to comfortable levels of brightness, contrast, and font.
+• In addition to proper monitor positioning, the monitor should also be adjusted to comfortable levels of brightness, contrast, and font.

 In an office environment, it is important to consider both the overall lighting level and the position of lights and windows.
 For computer work, excessively bright lighting can cause visual discomfort, especially when it creates glare on the computer monitor.
 Inadequate lighting can also result in eye strain particularly when working with paper documents.
-Compared to computer work, paper-based work often requires a higher lighting level, such that additional task lighting may be necessary.
-Older workers may need a higher lighting level to compensate for visual limitations due to age.
+Compared to computer work, paper-based work often requires a higher lighting level; as such, additional task lighting may be necessary.

 Glare

 Glare occurs when there is a large difference in light levels within the visual field.
 Glare can lead to visual fatigue and discomfort as the eyes try to adapt to the differences in light levels.
-You may also adopt an awkward body position in order to avoid either direct or indirect glare.
+You may also adopt an awkward body position in order to avoid glare.

+There are two types of glare: direct glare and indirect (or reflected) glare.
 Direct glare occurs when a source of bright light, such as a task light or an unshaded window, is directly in your field of view.
-Indirect/reflected glare occurs when light bounces off nearby surfaces into your field of view.
+Indirect/reflected glare occurs when light reflects off nearby surfaces (such as a computer monitor) into your field of view.
 Both types of glare can be distracting and impair your ability to view the computer monitor.

 To optimize the office environment with respect to lighting, the following should be considered: